1993–94 in English football: Diary of the season

 24 March 1994 – Manchester City sign Everton winger Peter Beagrie for £1.1million.
 He is succeeded at Goodison Park by Arsenal's Anders Limpar for £1.6million.
 Tottenham Hotspur's quest to sign a new striker in an attempt to stave off relegation ends in failure when West Ham's Clive Allen signs for Division One promotion chasers Millwall for £75,000, ending talk his return to Tottenham, who also fail to lure Frenchman Jean-Pierre Papin from Bayern Munich.
 Steve Morrow is reportedly set for a new Arsenal contract after a proposed move to a Swindon Town side heading for relegation is called off.
 Another player going nowhere is QPR striker Les Ferdinand, who has been subject to transfer speculation for months.
 Joining Anders Limpar at Goodison Park is 20-year-old AFC Bournemouth midfielder Joe Parkinson, a hot prospect costing £250,000.
 Leicester City boost their promotion challenge with a £360,000 move for Portsmouth midfielder Mark Blake.
 Wimbledon sign Brentford striker Marcus Gayle for £250,000.
 Loan moves include Jeroen Boere (West Ham United to Portsmouth), Ian Kilford (Nottingham Forest to Wigan Athletic), Tom Cowan (Sheffield United to Huddersfield Town), Scott Marshall and Jimmy Carter (both Arsenal to Oxford United) and Paul Dickov (Arsenal to Brighton & Hove Albion).

 26 March 1994 – Fulham manager Don Mackay is sacked at half-time by chairman Jimmy Hill, with the team losing 2–0 to fellow strugglers Leyton Orient.
 Former manager Ray Lewington is put in charge again for the second half, during which the Cottagers score twice and salvage a 2–2 draw.
 In the Premier League, Blackburn cut Manchester United's lead to three points with a 3–1 home win over Swindon.
 In Division One, Notts County home in on the playoff places with a 3–1 home win over East Midlands rivals Leicester.

 27 March 1994 – Manchester United's bid for a unique domestic treble ends when they lost 3–1 to Aston Villa in the 1994 Football League Cup Final.

 28 March 1994 - Sheffield United boost their survival bid with a 3–2 home win over West Ham.

 29 March 1994 – Blackburn's hopes of catching Manchester United in the title race are dealt a major blow when they lose 4–1 away to Wimbledon.
-Andrew Cole becomes the first player to reach the 30-goal mark in the Premier League when he scores in Newcastle's 3–0 home win over Norwich City.
+Andy Cole becomes the first player to reach the 30-goal mark in the Premier League when he scores in Newcastle's 3–0 home win over Norwich City.

 30 March 1994 - Manchester United extend their lead of the Premier League to six points with a 1–0 win over Liverpool, in which Paul Ince scores the only goal.
 Oldham climb out of the bottom three with a 3–1 win at Southampton, who take their place in the relegation zone.